 Naturally, all of this made me thing about bodybuilding where the same thoughts are king.
 We are taught that with the right training, enough chicken breast, rice and broccoli, we can all be muscular and big.

-There is no doubt that a well made video with a large string orchestra playing massive hits with echo in the background can motivate almost anybody.
-The heart rate goes up go and we start daydreaming about things that are never going to happen.
-During that short moment we are all champions of the world.
-Sooner or later, however, the video ends and real life resumes.
+A well-made video with a large string orchestra playing massive hits with echo in the background can motivate almost anybody.
+The heart rate goes up and we start daydreaming about things that are never going to happen.
+During that short moment, we are all champions of the world.
+Sooner or later, however, the video ends, and real life resumes.
 At the end of the day, the only motivation that truly makes a difference is the one that starts when the music stops playing.